A Guide to Self Assessement Tax Returns

 - You or your partner receive Child Benefit and your income is over £50,000:

-The new High Income Child Benefit tax charge, introduced on 7 January 2013, may mean you need to complete a Self Assessment tax return.
+The High Income Child Benefit tax charge was introduced on 7 January 2013 and may mean you need to complete a Self Assessment tax return.
 You must complete a tax return if all of the following apply:

 - your income is over £50,000 a year